The technician at her feet looked up. “How does that feel?”

 “Don’t act like I’m overreacting.
-You’ve tried to trick me twice in the last five hours.”
+You’ve already tried to trick me.
+Twice.”

 “Good night.”
-Agent Quinn walked out and closed the door, taking her room key with him.
+Quinn walked out and closed the door, taking her room key with him.

 Nio kicked off her boots and sat cross-legged on the bed, which creaked under her.
-The TV was at least 15 years old—only 4k—but at least it was wired.
-There was a browser, but it wouldn’t work with VPN.
-She could connect to a server but it repeatedly timed out.
+The TV was at least 15 years old—only 16k and limited apps.
+It had a browser, but it wouldn’t work with VPN.
+She could connect to a server just fine but it timed out repeatedly.
 Nio signed up for a new encrypted email account instead.
 If anyone checked, they could see what she was doing but not the contents of the message or to whom it was sent.
 She wrote to Samizdat first and explained the situation as best she could in a few sentences.
 Typing meant tabbing through the on-screen keyboard with the arrows on the remote, which was excruciatingly slow.
-Nio tried to find Mutiny’s contact info but could only get her manager in Las Vegas, to whom she also sent an email, asking that her friend get in touch with Agent Quinn of the FBI’s Minneapolis office.
-She thought briefly about checking the forums to see if Mr. Misery had posted again but decided against it.
+Nio tried to find Mutiny’s contact info but could only get her manager in Las Vegas, to whom she also sent an email, asking that she get in touch with Agent Quinn of the FBI’s Minneapolis office.
+She thought briefly about checking the forums to see if Amok had posted but decided against it.
 If he had, there was nothing she could do about it anyway.

-A minute later she changed her mind and started scrolling through recent posts to a popular darknet mod board.
-As usual, it was mostly full of requests—guys wanting to know how to make their penis glow in the dark or get jacked without exercising.
-There was constant interest in tweaks to a fat-burning protocol that would make it non-toxic.
+A minute later, she changed her mind and started scrolling through recent posts to BloatedStack, a popular darknet mod board.
+As usual, it was full of the usual requests—guys wanting to know how to get jacked without exercising or updates on the latest fat-burning protocols, all of which were toxic.
 The few sequence files that were shared were pounced on and immediately pulled apart.
-Every so often, a scammer would post a file that, if sequenced and injected into the groin and armpits, was supposed to alter the glandular tissue and cause it to release pheromones that would drive women crazy.
-Few fell for it anymore, but in the early days, it seemed like someone was hospitalized almost every day, part of a spate of self-inflicted illnesses that resulted in various bans and restrictions worldwide.
+Every so often, a scammer would post a file that, if sequenced and injected into the groin and armpits, was supposed to alter the glandular tissue and cause it to release pheromones that would “drive women crazy.”
+Few fell for it anymore, but in the early days, it seemed like some teenager was hospitalized almost every day, part of a spate of self-inflicted illnesses that resulted in various bans and restrictions on modding worldwide.

 Nio turned off the TV and laid back on the bed.

 She sat up.
-Dr. Chang said Sol was giving a public lecture when he died and that several of the guests had been recording it.
+Dr. Chang said Sol was giving a public lecture when he died.
 Surely someone posted footage of the death online.
 Nio grabbed the remote and found numerous videos of him, although those at the top, the most popular, were really videos of Manda that he simply happened to be in.
-Nio instantly felt left out.
-And jealous.
+Nio instantly felt jealous.
+And left out.

 She clicked the first.

-“And what are you working on these days?” the perky journalist asked as music thumped in the background.
+“And what are you working on these days?” the perky journalist asked as music droned in the background.

 Sol was trying to walk with Manda into a party or social gala of some kind.
-Miniature spotlights arced back and forth in the background.
+Miniature spotlights arced back and forth.
 He was in a tuxedo and doing his best to move around the reporters without seeming rude.
 It wasn’t going well.

 “Can you tell us about that?”

-“I’ve been looking at the universe as information rather than as geometry.”
+“I’ve been looking at the universe as information rather than geometry.”
+He sounded older.